Floppy/40k-9e-tyranid-tokens/README.md

 ![a set of tokens on 32mm bases](preview-tokens.jpg)

+(all the hive fleet-specific psychic powers are included, I just didn't print up the ones I never use)

 # Synaptic Imperative cards

 Rather than tokens, Synaptic Imperatives are cards, created using [MTG.Design](https://mtg.design/u/Floppy9950/TYR),